 Pass the co-op board interview

 Co-op board interviews get a bad rap but aren't so bad.
 While you should be prepared for a full on, job-like interview, usually the board of directors just wants to welcome you to the building.
-They may ask you about yourself or your application but if there were any significant issues, they likely would have been addressed before scheduling the interview.
+They may ask you about yourself or your application but if there were any significant concerns, they likely would have been addressed before scheduling the interview.
 Board members don't want to waste their time so getting to the board interview is a very encouraging step.

 How do I make an offer on a co-op?